aiven/devportal/docs/platform/concepts/availability-zones.rst

 - :ref:`UpCloud<UpCloud Availability Zone>`

-Smart AZ for Apache Kafka
+Smart AZ for Apache Kafka®
 --------------------------

-On top of spreading service's nodes across the AZs of a cloud region, Aiven automatically balances replicas of your Apache Kafka partitions into different AZs.
+On top of spreading service's nodes across the AZs of a cloud region, Aiven automatically balances replicas of your Apache Kafka® partitions into different AZs.

-Since Aiven automatically rebalances the data in your Apache Kafka cluster, your data remains fully available when a node or a whole AZ is lost.
+Since Aiven automatically rebalances the data in your Apache Kafka® cluster, your data remains fully available when a node or a whole AZ is lost.

 UpCloud AZ
 ----------